zeinkap/yelp-camp/ReadMe.md

 * Inlcude another input for img file upload
 * Update routes

+# Adding notifications
+* Warning - Methodology used in applying this feature is not very scalable.
+Issues will be encountered when dealing with 1000+ users
+* background jobs suggested to use

+# Changes made on 01/02/2020
+* fixed description field on edit campground form to show previous value
+* Changed filename from register.ejs to sign-up.ejs
+* Fixed some errors on adding campground route

 # To Do
+* Add forgot password link for user
-* Add profile page for signed in user.
-Add profile avatar
+* Add notifications for new comments
 * for user reviews: Add star rating with date of when review posted.
 Add useful button with bulb icon and flag inappropriate button.
 Show avatar next to username.
-Add upload photo option
-* User can upload multiple photos of campground
+* User can upload multiple photos of campground rather than just one